Migrate from deprecated discount APIs to the Discount API

 Anchor to Manage Shopify app versionsManage Shopify app versions

-In the Partner Dashboard, you can manage which app versions are released to your development store and to the stores that have installed your app.
-You should test the migrated Function on your development store before releasing it to the stores that have installed your app.
+In the Partner Dashboard, you can manage which app versions are released to your dev store and to the stores that have installed your app.
+You should test the migrated Function on your dev store before releasing it to the stores that have installed your app.

 - In the Partner Dashboard, click Apps.